Petra: Conservation

-The Bidoul/Bidul (Petra Bedouin) were forcibly resettled from their cave dwellings in Petra to Umm Sayhoun/Um Seihun by the Jordanian government in 1985, prior to the UNESCO designation process.
+The Bedul (Petra Bedouin) were forcibly resettled from their cave dwellings in Petra to Umm Sayhoun/Um Seihun by the Jordanian government in 1985, prior to the UNESCO designation process.
 They were provided with block-built housing with some infrastructure including in particular a sewage and drainage system.
 Among the six communities in the Petra Region, Umm Sayhoun is one of the smaller communities.
 The village of Wadi Musa is the largest in the area, inhabited largely by the Layathnah Bedouin, and is now the closest settlement to the visitor centre, the main entrance via the Siq and the archaeological site generally.
 Umm Sayhoun gives access to the 'back route' into the site, the Wadi Turkmaniyeh pedestrian route.

 On December 6, 1985, Petra was designated a World Heritage Site.
 In a popular poll in 2007, it was also named one of the New 7 Wonders of the World.
 The Petra Archaeological Park (PAP) became an autonomous legal entity over the management of this site in August 2007.

-The Bidouls belong to one of the Bedouin tribes whose cultural heritage and traditional skills were proclaimed by UNESCO on the Intangible Cultural Heritage List in 2005 and inscribed in 2008.
+The Bedoul belong to one of the Bedouin tribes whose cultural heritage and traditional skills were proclaimed by UNESCO on the Intangible Cultural Heritage List in 2005 and inscribed in 2008.

 In 2011, following an 11-month project planning phase, the Petra Development and Tourism Region Authority in association with DesignWorkshop and JCP s.r.l published a Strategic Master Plan that guides planned development of the Petra Region.
 This is intended to guide planned development of the Petra Region in an efficient, balanced and sustainable way over the next 20 years for the benefit of the local population and of Jordan in general.
 As part of this, a Strategic Plan was developed for Umm Sayhoun and surrounding areas.

 The process of developing the Strategic Plan considered the area's needs from five points of view: